eiharun/SP25-20/Communication_Protocol/README.md

 Acknowledgement Number: 4 bits
     Used to acknowledge packets received, this number is equal to the sequence number of the packet being acknowledged + 1

+Flags/Options: Mostly used for future expandability/optimization as the protocol develops, and for Syn/Ack flags
-Type(T): Packet Type
+    - Type(T): Packet Type (included within the first 2 bits)
-    Idle - 00 - (no data) only sends periodically to keep connection alive (or can be sent by balloon to sense if balloon is in range)
+        - Idle - 00 - (no data) only sends periodically to keep connection alive (or can be sent by balloon to sense if balloon is in range)
-    Command - 01 - includes SYN/ACK flags for connection (similar to TCP)
+        - Command - 01 - includes SYN/ACK flags for connection (similar to TCP)
-    Telemetry - 10 - Best effort (like UDP) - ground station periodically sends request for telemetry data, since response not guaranteed a connection based request could also be implemented if needed (idea: send telemetry data with each ack)
+        - Telemetry - 10 - Best effort (like UDP) - ground station periodically sends request for telemetry data, since response not guaranteed a connection based request could also be implemented if needed (idea: send telemetry data with each ack)
+        - More if needed
+    - Syn/Ack Flags: last 2 bits (more if needed)
+        - SYN - 01 - Used to initiate a connection
+        - SYN/ACK - 11 - Used to acknowledge a connection and initiate a connection
+        - ACK - 10 - Used to acknowledge a connection

 Checksum: Ensures packet header integrity